 Given the severity of the abuses, all these legal classifications are justifiable.
 However, in light of the extreme forms of the abuses, one cannot but wonder why there is no discussion about slavery in the reasoning.
 Given the brutality, the rapes, forced pregnancies and forced abortions, the Court should have also detemined whether the applicants were victims of slavery?
 After all, the text of Article 4 of the ECHR does demand engagement with this question.

 To be more precise, in the part of the judgment entitled ‘General principles’ the Court did mention slavery.
 More specifically, it was stated that ‘according to the 1926 Slavery Convention, “slavery is the status or condition of a person over whom any or all of the powers attaching to the right of ownership are exercised”’.
 No discussion exists in the reasoning as to whether this legal definition could be applied to the facts.
 To make things worse, the Court used the legal definition of slavery to also define human trafficking: ‘The Court considers that trafficking in human beings, by its very nature and aim of exploitation, is based on the exercise of powers attaching to the right of ownership.’
+This could mean that the legal concepts of human trafficking and slavery are understood by the Court as overlapping and converging in terms of the type and the severity of the harm inflicted.
+In the future therefore it will not make a difference which one is invoked.
+However, given the more recent legal regulation of human trafficking, it is this concept that is given preference.

 Considering the facts, it was easy to accept that the applicants were victims of human trafficking.
 However, given its ambiguity the legal definition of human trafficking covers a wide scope of abuses with varying levels of severity.
+In contrast, F.M. and Others v.
+Russia reveals extreme forms of brutality.
+This renders the legal concept of human trafficking inadequate or, at best, only supplementary.
+Slavery should have been also considered.
+In light of its openness to various interpretations that allow the capture of minor harms, human trafficking does not reflect the actual brutality of what the applicants were subjected to.

 The Role of Anti-discrimination for Migrants Victims of Severe Forms of Exploitation